-\paragraph{Bipartite quantum theory. } From the previous example of single party quantum theory, we can define a bipartite theory on space $\LinOp{\Hilb{X}}$ by requiring a bipartition $\LinOp{\Hilb{X}} \cong \LinOp{\Hilb{A}\otimes \Hilb{B}}$ so that there exists states upon which bipartite measurements are well defined.
-The one party example has showed that local measurements of say Alice resolve the state structure $\overline{\mathscr{A}}$ as in Eqs. \eqref{eq:state_qu}.
-Assume Bob has a similarly defined $\overline{\mathscr{B}}$ so that the joint measurement of Alice and Bob, that we assume local, are resolving $\overline{\mathscr{A}} \otimes \overline{\mathscr{B}}$.
-By Proposition \ref{prop:tensor}, this set is characterized by
+Using Definition \ref{prop:tensor}, the bipartite quantum theory is an example of a theory featuring a tensor of projectors.
+From the previous example of single-party quantum theory, we can define a bipartite theory on space $\LinOp{\Hilb{X}}$ by requiring a bipartition $\LinOp{\Hilb{X}} \cong \LinOp{\Hilb{A}\otimes \Hilb{B}}$ so that there exist states upon which bipartite measurements are well-defined (see the discussion around Corollary \ref{theo:tensor} as well as App. \ref{app:NS=QO}).
+The one-party example has shown that local measurements of, say, Alice resolve the state structure $\overline{\mathscr{A}}$ as in Eqs. \eqref{eq:state_qu}.
+Assume Bob has a similarly defined $\overline{\mathscr{B}}$ so that the parallel composition of the measurements of Alice and Bob are resolving $\overline{\mathscr{A}} \otimes \overline{\mathscr{B}}$.
+By Definition \ref{prop:tensor}, this set is characterized by